 The HACP is committed to continuing the pursuit of programs and policies that promote self-sufficiency and independent living.
-This is pursuit through programs and policy modifications.
+This is pursued and implemented through programs and policy modifications.

-The HACP's Family Self-Sufficiency (FSS) Program, called Realizing Economic Attainment For Life or REAL, includes the Resident Employment Program (REP).
-REAL and REP provide a variety of supports, programs, and referrals to residents of the LIPH and the HCV programs to assist them in preparing for, seeking, finding, and retaining employment.
-The program and the HACP also work constantly to link with other programs, leverage additional services, and create positive environments for families, adults, seniors, and children.
-REAL and REP are complemented by the programs provided by the HACP and its partners that focus on youth of varying ages, including the BJWL after school and summer programs, YouthPlaces, the Clean Slate Drug Free Lifestyles and Youth Leadership Development Program, and the Creative Arts Corner state of the art audio/video studios at Northview Heights and the Bedford Hope Center.
+The HACP has several supportive service programs that support residents in attaining Self-Sufficiency.
+Included, but not limited to the: Family Self-Sufficiency Program (FSS), Resident Employment Program (REP), Resident Opportunity for Self-Sufficiency (ROSS), and Computer Programs.
+These programs and referrals for residents of the LIPH and the HCV programs are designed to assist them in preparing for, seeking, finding, and retaining employment as well as financial literacy and reentry.
+The program components and the HACP FSS and RSS Staff also work constantly to link with residents with other programs, leverage additional services, and create positive environments for families, adults, seniors, and children.
+The FSS, ROSS, REP and the Computer Programs are complemented by the other resident initiatives provided by the HACP and its partners that focus on youth of varying ages.
+These other initiatives include the BJWL after school and summer programs, YouthPlaces, the Clean Slate Drug Free Lifestyles, and the Creative Arts Corner which is a state-of-the-art audio/video studio at Northview Heights and the Bedford Hope Center.
 The HACP's investments in resident services have leveraged over \$4,000,000 per year in additional programs and services in recent years.

-The REAL program's service coordinators are FSS Program Service Coordinators and they are funded by FSS/ ROSS grants from HUD.
-There are many service providers that provide in-kind services to our residents.
-Some of these providers include: The Community College of Allegheny County, the Health Professionals Opportunity Grant, Catholic Charities, 412 Food Rescue, City Parks, Ananias Mission, Grow Pittsburgh, Duquesne University, the Juvenile Reentry Assistance Program, "Y on the Fly", the Beverly Jewel Wall Lovelace Children's Program and YouthPlaces.
+The Service Coordinators are retained through the HUD-funded FSS and ROSS Program Grants.
+There are also many other ancillary service providers that offer in-kind services to the HACP residents.
+Some of these providers include but are not limited to: the Community College of Allegheny County, the Health Professionals Opportunity Grant, the Department of Human Services (Mental Health, Drug and Alcohol, Victims Services, Homeownership and Eviction Prevention), the 412 Food Rescue, City Parks, the Ananias Mission, Grow Pittsburgh, Duquesne University, the Juvenile Reentry Assistance Program, "Y on the Fly", the Beverly Jewel Wall Lovelace Children's Program and YouthPlaces.